DIY Pocket Door Install

 TRIM

 I grabbed some moulding for the new door jamb at Home Depot in the moulding section.
 This specific kind is the exact size of standard door jambs and has rounded edges.
 I cut to length and installed with my brad nailer on closed side of the doorway.
-I cut to length for the opposite size and ran that through the table saw at 1.5 inches to get two pieces.
-I installed along the opposite side of the door opening to sandwich the pocket door.
-I repeated this step for the top of the door opening.
+Then, I cut to length for the opposite size and ran that through the table saw at 1.5 inches to get two pieces.
+After that, I installed along the opposite side of the door opening to sandwich the pocket door.
+Then I repeated this step for the top of the door opening.

 I then cut some new door casing and installed with my brad nailer!